ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 Enabling this setting allows reading nested JSON objects as strings.
 This setting can be used to read nested JSON objects without using JSON object type.

-This setting is disabled by default.
+This setting is enabled by default.

 ```sql
 :) SET input_format_json_read_objects_as_strings = 1;